-However, there do exist some differences mainly being in terms of battery safety and longevity.
+However, some differences do exist mainly being in terms of battery safety and longevity.
 Here are the detailed pointers that make Li-ion and Li-poly batteries different below:

 What is a Li-ion battery?